yw2247/compmethods-yw2247/problem_set_1/README.md

 Administering meds at t=0.8999999999999999<br>
 Administering meds at t=0.9999999999999999<br>

 **2d.
-Interpreting the surprise**
+Interpreting the surprise**<br>
 *Discuss your findings.
 Did you always get the exact times you expected?
 Did you always get the number of doses you expected?*<br>
 No, I didn't get the exact times and number of doses as I expected.
 The times don’t always print as neat decimals because computers can’t store numbers like 0.3 or 0.9 exactly in binary.
 Some values (like 0.1 or 0.2) round nicely when printed, but others show up as 0.30000000000000004 or 0.8999999999999999.<br>
 This tiny error also makes the loop run too many times.
 Instead of stopping at exactly t = 1.0, the program ends at t = 0.9999999999999999, which is still less than 1, so it prints one extra dose.

 **2e.
-Clinical implications**
+Clinical implications**<br>
 *Comment on the clinical significance (or insignificance) of each “surprise.”
 Why might even small deviations be important in a medical setting?*<br>
 In real devices, even small mistakes can matter a lot.
 For example, an extra or missed dose could be harmful if the medicine is strong, like insulin or heart drugs.
 Also, small drifts in timing could make the treatment go out of sync with other equipment or safety checks.
 That’s why predictable and exact behavior is very important in medical settings.

 **2f.
-A safer implementation**
+A safer implementation**<br>
 *Write a revised version of administer_meds that avoids surprises and behaves predictably.*<br>
 *Explain what you changed and why it works better.*<br>
-The problem comes from adding delta_t over and over, which builds up small errors.
-A safer way is that we can count how many steps fit in tstop and calculate each time directly.
-This avoids rounding errors and gives the right number of doses.
+I changed the function to use Python’s Decimal type instead of normal floats.
+This avoids tiny rounding errors, so numbers like 0.3 or 0.9 print exactly as expected.
+It also stops the loop at the right time, so the number of doses is predictable and consistent.

 ### Exercise 3: Algorithm Analysis and Performance Measurement
 **3a.
 Hypothesize the Operation**<br>